We come from media

-No two situations are ever the same, yet similar patterns and behaviours emerge irrespective of domains.
+No two situations are ever the same, yet similar patterns emerge.
 We’ve seen what often happens next.
-Our methods come from making frontline choices over decades, with many kinds of people and issues in the mix.
+Our methods come from frontline choices over decades, with many kinds of people and issues in the mix.

 Shelagh Kinch co-led the successful ‘mobile first’ change project for CBC News, after being the managing director for CBC English services in the province of Quebec, responsible for all aspects of local digital, radio, and television, as well as local strategy and public engagement.